geotim90/Nevini/docs/warframe.md

 ## Command: `cycle`

-Displays the current World Cycles using data from warframestat.us.
+Displays the current world cycles using data from warframestat.us.

 This command can be executed in a text channel or via direct message.